-The Foundation follows the deferral method of accounting for contributions.
+Basis of Accounting The financial statements have been prepared by management contributions.
 Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
-Revenue from investments is recognized as it is earned.